slinkity/slinkity-starter/README.md

   </a>
 </p>

+<h3 align="center">The all-in-one template for building your first Slinkity project</h3>

 [Slinkity](https://slinkity.dev) is a framework that uses Vite to bring dynamic, client side interactions to your static 11ty sites.
-It was announced by [Ben Holmes](https://twitter.com/BHolmesDev) with a Tweet on [June 14, 2021](https://twitter.com/BHolmesDev/status/1404426841440538627) and released as an alpha version on [August 8, 2021](https://www.npmjs.com/package/slinkity).
 Slinkity enables turning existing `.html` or `.liquid` files into `.jsx` files.
 It allows you to insert components into pages with shortcodes such as, `{% react './path/to/Hello.jsx' %}`.
 Because component-driven pages are hydrated on the client, dynamic state management works in both development and production.

 It aims to unify two competing camps in the current web development community:
 * Lean, JavaScript-free static site generators driven by data and templating languages like Jekyll and Hugo.
 * Dynamic, JavaScript-heavy web apps powered by data and React or Vue components like NextJS and NuxtJS.